-Brock Milford, EMA Senior Engineer
+Brock Milford, EMA Senior Scientist

 Before coming to EMA, Brock Milford had previously worked at NIAR’s Environmental Test Lab as a HIRF and lightning engineer.
 While at NIAR, he helped develop the ignition source detection test methods NIAR uses for fuel ignition source testing, he was also responsible for NIAR’s direct effects of lightning testing.

 He conducted NIAR’s full aircraft tests to determine the HIRF and lightning test levels used to perform system tests.
 Brock was the DO-160 Section 23 Change Coordinator for RTCA’s SC-135 Committee.
 He is also a member of the SAE AE-2 Lightning Committee.